haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-binding-sites/index.md

 Further you should install our [PDB-tools][link-pdb-tools]. pdb-tools is a dependency-free package, so it is safe to be installed on any Python environment.
 If you are an advanced used, you might want to install pdb-tools from its source repository, but the version in PyPI is always the latest.
-The following would install pdb-tools only under your user account, which requires no extra previledges.
+Run the following command to install `pdb-tools`.

 <a class="prompt prompt-cmd">
-    pip install pdb-tools --user
+    pip install pdb-tools
 </a>

+ In case your user account does not have permissions to install the package, add the flag `--user` in front of the command.
 Instead, if you wish to install `pdb-tools` from its source:

 <a class="prompt prompt-cmd">
     git clone https://github.com/haddocking/pdb-tools
     cd pdb-tools
-    python setup.py install --user
+    python setup.py install
 </a>

+Again, use the `--user` flag in case you face permissions issues.

-Download then the data to run this tutorial from our GitHub data repository [here][link-data] or clone it from the command line:
+After, download the data to run this tutorial from our GitHub data repository [here][link-data] or clone it from the command line:

 <a class="prompt prompt-cmd">